mikelevins/bard/0.4/doc/reference.md

 ### Streams

 #### Procedures that work with streams

+*Method* **`load`** *stream*  => `<anything>`<br>
+Reads Bard value from *stream*, which must be a character input stream.
+Compiles and evaluates each Bard value in the order read.
+Values that denote expressions that have side effects may change the state of the running Bard process--for example, `def` expressions may create or alter the values of global variables. `load` can be used to load new definitions into a running Bard process.

 *Primitive* **`stream.standard-input`**  => `<stream>`<br>
 Returns a stream that represents the computer's standard input.